What is Data Aggregation? (And How Can It Be Avoided)

 Aggregates create a number of problems.
 The direct cost of increasing query responsiveness with pre-aggregation is complexity.
 With every pre-aggregation comes a duplication of data which needs more resources, and another process in the data pipeline which has the potential to halt the business.
 Worst of all is the hidden truth: data once used is never deleted, so the complexity and risks only compound on each other.

-But aggregations also force users to lock-in the data they need to view within the materialized table(s).
+But aggregations also force users to lock in the data they need to view within the materialized table(s).
 They assume that one can predict the proper aggregations for numerous use cases and, in doing so, prevent data bottlenecks, but this is rarely the case in real-life situations.

-The Data Aggregation Life Cycle
+Data Aggregation Example: The Life Cycle

-So what does a typical data aggregation life cycle look like?
-The typical life cycle begins with a business unit or data science department making a request to IT for a new data set with certain fields.
+So what does a typical data aggregation example life cycle look like?
+It begins with a business unit or data science department making a request to IT for a new data set with certain fields.
 IT builds a new processing pipeline to copy existing data into the new dataset.
 In savvy organizations, this whole process might take just 12 hours, but for others, it might take months of development costs and opportunity costs with no business value to show for it.
 In both cases, the results are the same: high costs of personnel and infrastructure, all for the prize of stale data.